hallambaker/Mathematical-Mesh/Web/Guide/profile.md

 ````
 >profile register alice@example.net
-ERROR - The feature has not been implemented
+ERROR - Object reference not set to an instance of an object.
 ````

 Although the Mesh protocols are designed to allow a Mesh profile to be registered with